maxmonis/htm-elements/README.md

 Appears onscreen and displays a message to the user, then automatically removes itself.
 When you instantiate the class you can optionally pass in a default `duration` and/or `position`.
-All toasts will inherit these defaults, which can be overriden when you call the `show` message to display a toast.
+All toasts will inherit these defaults, which can be overriden when you call the `show` method to display a toast.
 If no position is passed, toasts will appear in the bottom right.
 If no duration is passed, toasts will be removed after 3000ms.